 From top left to right: picture of Incheon Chinatown and tourists; the chef + delivery man sculpture in front of the museum; the inside of the most famous Jajangmyeon restaurant (feels like I was in a Chinese martial arts movie); antique steel carrier used for delivering Chinese food.

-So… did you ever notice?
+So… also did you ever notice?
 In almost every Korean drama, you will see characters devour this black sauce noodle dish-ending with black sauce all around their mouths.
 And they are always delivered in a version of the steel carrier above which is now sometimes a plastic box.

 There’s even a saying among Koreans about how a move to a new home is not complete unless you order Jajangmyeon at the end of a long moving day.
 For every Korean neighborhood, there’s always a Chinese restaurant nearby and delivery is a must.
-A few days ago, in one of my TV favorite show – “Dad, where are you going?”(아빠 어디가?
-Appa Uh-diga?)- I watched Jjajangmyeon being delivered to a rice field!!?
+A few days ago, in one of my TV favorite show – “Dad, where are you going?“(아빠 어디가?
+Appa Uh-diga?)- I watched this yummy black noodles being delivered to a rice field!!?
 Whaat???
 Even the dads were surprised to see the food when it came.
 Now, I call that service!!!

 - 간짜장면 Gan-Jajangmyeon – more intense flavor because the sauce is condensed (just black bean paste and vegetables, little water) also more expensive